Updated April 2, 2019

 Many of you have been asking how to get the native video player for Pinterest.
 Up until recently, you could only get access if you ran a video ad.
 Things have changed!
 Now you can upload video to Pinterest organically and get the player!

 You will need a Pinterest business account, so make sure you’ve converted as regular user accounts will not have this option.
-In addition, “only advertisers with a valid billing profile can upload a video on ads.pinterest.com or pinterest.com”.
-While you don’t have to promote it, having an account set up is how you get access to the option.
+In addition, previously they said, “only advertisers with a valid billing profile can upload a video on ads.pinterest.com or pinterest.com”.
+We have heard reports that this is not the case for all accounts, however, if you’re having trouble it may be worth adding a valid credit card to your Promoted Pins dashboard just to check all the boxes.
+Note: You don’t have to do a Promoted Pin, it’s just something to trigger having the option.

-First, make sure the following specs are in place:
+First, make sure the following video specs are in place:

 - File type: MP4 or MOV